Tameness of actions on finite rank median algebras: Preliminaries: median algebras and tame dynamical systems

 A \emph{topological median algebra} (tma) is a Hausdorff topological space $(X,\tau)$ equipped with a continuous median $m \colon X^3 \to X$ operation.
 If, in addition, $(X,\tau)$ is a compact space then we simply say: compact median space.
 We warn that in some publications (see, for example, \cite{vanMill,KKT}) an extra condition is assumed (namely, compact spaces with a binary convexity satisfying a separation axiom $CC_2$).

-Subalgebras and products of tma (with the coordinate-wise median) is a tma.
-Every projection on each coordinate is MP.
-Remarkable examples of tma are CAT(0) spaces and usual cubes $[0,1]^{\kappa}$ (for every cardinal ${\kappa}$).
+Subalgebras and products (with the coordinate-wise median) of topological median algebras are themselves topological median algebras.
+The projection onto each coordinate is MP.
+Remarkable examples of tma are CAT(0) cube complexes and usual cubes $[0,1]^{\kappa}$ (for every cardinal ${\kappa}$).

-Many important examples come from \textit{median metric spaces}, which play a major role in Metric Geometry and Group Theory.
-For a basic information see, for example, \cite{BowditchMedian, Fioravanti20,Vel-book}).
+Many important examples come from \textit{median metric spaces}, which play a major role in metric geometry and group theory.
+For basic information, see \cite{BowditchMedian, Fioravanti20,Vel-book}).